D&T

 Students will study:

-• The Aboriginal culture and their art.
+The Aboriginal people and their art

-• The source and working properties of cotton and why it has been selected for making the snakes and ladders game.
+The source and working properties of cotton

 Students will study:

-• Ways to identify and understand user needs.
+Ways to identify and understand user needs.

-• How they can use their research to generate creative ideas
+How they can use their research to generate creative ideas

-• The source and properties of timber and HIPPs and why it has been selected for making the product.
+The source and properties of timber and HIPPs and why it has been selected for making the product.

-• How to select specialist tools, techniques and processes in order to make a successful product.
+How to select specialist tools, techniques and processes in order to make a successful product.

 What should they be able to do?